 There are as many forms of sexual addiction as there are ways to have sex.
-They range all the way from masturbating to pornographic magazines and videos to breaking into apartments and raping unsuspecting residents.
+They range all the way from masturbating to pornography to breaking into apartments and raping unsuspecting residents.
 But they all have one thing in common -- in each case, sex is more important than the feelings of others.

 For a few years I treated some of the illegal but non-violent forms of sexual addiction, such as peeping toms, flashers (men who exposed their genitals in public) and those who made obscene telephone calls (several were women).
 It was not too difficult to prove that these forms of sexual pleasure were inappropriate, because the victims would come forward and have the perpetrators arrested.

 But it's more difficult to demonstrate the inappropriateness of some of the private forms of sexual addiction, such as masturbating to pornography.
 After all, who could possibly be hurt by such a private and unobtrusive act?
 No one, if you're single.
 But if you're married, your spouse could be, and usually is, very offended by such behavior.

 The first letter I've chosen to post is a good representative of scores of others I've received

 from women who want their husbands to stop masturbating to pornography.
 Then, I

 follow it up with a short Q&A on a related subject, pornography as an aid to marital sex.

 Dear Dr. Harley,

 I am 37 years old and my husband of six years is 45.
 We have two preschool children.
 This is my second marriage, his fourth.